Joseph A. Amato

-Joseph A. Amato (born 1938) is an American author and scholar.
+Joseph Anthony Amato (August 31, 1938 – January 24, 2025) was an American author and scholar.
 Amato was a history professor and university dean of local and regional history.
-He has written extensively on European intellectual and cultural history, and the history of Southwestern Minnesota.
-Since retiring, he has continued publishing history books, as well as five poetry collections and his first novel.
+He wrote extensively on European intellectual and cultural history, and the history of Southwestern Minnesota.
+After retiring, he continued publishing history books, as well as five poetry collections and his first novel.

-Education
+Background

 Amato received his B.A. in history from the University of Michigan in 1960; his M.A. in history from the Université Laval, Québec, in 1963; and a Ph.D. in history from the University of Rochester in 1970.
 He also did post-doctoral study in the history of European cultures with Professor Eugen Weber.

+Amato died on January 24, 2025, at the age of 86.

 Teaching career

 After teaching high school at Royal Oak, Michigan, Amato was an instructor at Binghamton University and the University of California, Riverside.
 In 1969 Amato began teaching at the new Southwest Minnesota State University (SMSU) in Marshall, Minnesota (originally Southwest Minnesota State College).
-He was a founder and chair of the History Department, one of the architects of the university’s Rural Studies curriculum in the 1970s, and a principal founder of the Society for Local and Regional History.
+He was a founder and chair of the History Department, one of the architects of the university's Rural Studies curriculum in the 1970s, and a principal founder of the Society for Local and Regional History.
 He established Crossings Press and, in conjunction with the Society for Local and Regional History, supported over seventy publications on demographic, environmental and geographic facets in Southwest Minnesota.
 Amato retired from SMSU in 2003 as Professor Emeritus of Rural and Regional Studies and of History.